ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Introduction

-Building on the promising results of our previous work, we present \textit{ByteStorm}, a novel framework that combines two DL models - for TC classification and localization - with BYTE \citep{zhang_2022}, a computer vision Multi-Object Tracking (MOT) algorithm for TC track reconstruction.
-By linking individual TC centers into coherent temporal tracks, \textit{ByteStorm} provides an end-to-end, scalable solution for storm identification and evolution tracking.
-In contrast to traditional tracking schemes, ByteStorm relies on a data-driven framework, avoiding the need for manual thresholds tuning.
-Additionally, it merges the capabilities of DL models and Computer Vision algorithms for tackling TC tracking, while minimizing the number of climatic variables involved in the process.
-ByteStorm, in fact, leverages only 2 input climatic variables, considerably reducing the amount of data and computational power needed, while preserving excellent TC tracking skills.
-We demonstrate the skills of ByteStorm by comparing it against four state-of-the-art deterministic tracking schemes across different metrics and analyzing its results on a couple of exemplary historical TCs.
+Building on the promising results of our previous work, we present \textit{ByteStorm}, a novel framework that combines two DL models - for TC classification and localization - with BYTE \citep{zhang_2022}, a state-of-the-art computer vision Multi-Object Tracking (MOT) algorithm for TC track reconstruction. \textit{ByteStorm} links individual TC centers into temporally coherent tracks, thus providing and end-to-end, scalable solution for storm identification and evolution tracking.

+Unlike traditional tracking approaches ByteStorm adopts a fully data-driven paradigm that eliminates the need for subjective parameter choices during the tracking phase.
+The framework bridges advances in DL-based pattern recognition with modern computer vision object tracking algorithms, enabling a more flexible and robust treatment of TC evolution in gridded environmental data.
+At the same time ByteStorm simplifies the input requirements of the detection pipeline: it relies on only two environmental predictors, drastically reducing data volume and computational cost, while maintaining strong detection and tracking skills.
+We evaluate the capabilities of ByteStorm by benchmarking it against four state-of-the-art deterministic tracking schemes on global TC basins.
+We adopt multiple quantitative metrics and we examine ByteStorm's skills on different datasets and selected historical TC case studies.

-The remainder of the paper is organized as follows: Section \ref{sect:materials} describes the dataset generation and labeling process.
+The remainder of the paper is organized as follows.
+Section \ref{sect:materials} describes the dataset generation and labeling process.
 Section \ref{sect:methods} outlines the experimental setup and the evaluation metrics used to assess model performance.
 Section \ref{sect:results} presents an assessment of ByteStorm skills, while Section \ref{sect:discussion} discusses and contextualizes the findings.
 Finally, Section \ref{sect:conclusions} draws the conclusions and outlines potential directions for future research.